bueler/sia-fve/petsc/README.md

 maint/master yet) is helpful in the sense of showing only the negative values of the residual `F(H)`.

-The way `figsmahaffy.py` also shows only the negative values of the residual.
+Note `figsmahaffy.py` also shows only the negative values of the residual.